U.S. telco shares fall on 5G network reports despite skepticism

 While investors fled, regulators and analysts scorned the proposal, which is being considered as a way to counter the threat of China spying on U.S. phone calls, according to U.S. media reports.

-Shares in wireless providers Verizon Communications, AT&T Inc, Sprint Corp and T-Mobile US fell more 1 percent before paring losses.
-Even Comcast Corp, a provider of cable television and landline internet services, was last down 1.4 percent.
+Shares in wireless providers Verizon Communications (VZ.N), AT&T Inc (T.N), Sprint Corp (S.N) and T-Mobile US (TMUS.O) fell more 1 percent before paring losses.
+Even Comcast Corp (CMCSA.O), a provider of cable television and landline internet services, was last down 1.4 percent.
 Charter Communications was down 0.8 percent.

 But Moffett Nathanson analyst Craig Moffett said Monday’s dip was a buying opportunity for telecom stocks.